 Birch Wood Flooring

 Birch wood flooring is one of the most popular and most common hardwood flooring species.
-The birch species can be divided into two subspecies that are most often used for flooring, the Yellow Birch and the Red Birch.
-Both have a 1290 rating on the Janka Hardness scale.
+The birch species can be divided into two subspecies that are most often used for flooring,: yellow birch and red birch.
+Both have a 1290 rating on the Janka Hardness scale, which means they are moderately hard.

-Despite its name, Red Birch tends to have a golden color, with slight red undertones.
+Despite its name, red birch tends to have a golden color with slight red undertones.
 This wood is taken from the heart of the birch tree.
-The Yellow Birch, on the other hand, is drawn from the sapwood of the birch tree and has a creamy color, more off-white than yellow.
+Yellow birch, on the other hand, is drawn from the sapwood of the birch tree and has a creamy color, more off-white than yellow.

 Birch wood is popular because it has very little grain visibility and uniformity that leaves it as a warm and light-colored backdrop.
 It's durable while still feeling soft underfoot, and gives a nurturing, airy feel to any room or space where it's used.
 Each board has a slight variation, which keeps the tones from feeling too flat.